AnanyaBhalla/BioML/README.md

 1. **Fork the Repository**: Fork the repository to your account.
 2. **Add Resources**: Add resources/papers/links making sure to follow the existing table formats.
 3. **Create a Pull Request**: Submit a pull request with a brief description of additions/changes.

-4. **Review Process**: We will review and merge your submission.
+We will review and merge your submission.

-## License

-This repository is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.